ZupIT/docs-charles/content/en/Reference/Identity Manager.md

 ---
 title: Identity Manager
 weight: 55
-description: You will find details on IDM or Identity Manager configuration
+description: In this section, you will find details on IDM or Identity Manager configuration.
 ---

 ---